-Operational Best Practices for Statewide Large-Scale Assessment Programs
+Operational Best Practices for Statewide Large-Scale Assessment Programs 2013 Edition

 |publication pdf||Click here to purchase this publication.|

-Share your thoughts on Version One, click here!In June 2006, the Association of Test Publishers (ATP) and the Council of Chief State School Officers (CCSSO) began discussions to identify and publish a set of voluntary, non-regulatory best practices for states and testing companies to use to strengthen implementation of statewide testing programs in the United States conducted under the No Child Left Behind Act (NCLB).
-The original idea for developing a Best Practices guide actually originated in the U.S. Department of Education.
-This concept reflected a belief that such a document would facilitate quality testing practices for the benefit of everyone affected by state testing programs, including schools, parents, and students.
-Regardless of future legislative changes to the Elementary and Secondary Education Act (ESEA), states and testing companies will always find advantages from understanding what procedures help to form quality testing practices.
+In June 2006, the Association of Test Publishers (ATP) and the Council of Chief State School Officers (CCSSO) started discussing a set of voluntary, non-regulatory best practices for states and testing companies to use to strengthen implementation and quality of statewide testing programs in the United States conducted under the No Child Left Behind Act (NCLB).
+The result - the original Operational Best Practices for Statewide Large-Scale Assessment Programs - was published in June 2010.

 The 2010 Best Practices has been widely used by States and publishers, for training and for considering changes to state testing programs.
 The US Government Accountability Office relied heavily on the Best Practices in conducting its 2012 survey dealing with state test security issues, as it reported.
 See "K-12 Education: States' test Security Policies and Procedures Varied," GA)-13-495R (May 16, 2013).

 The 2013 edition now addresses "technology-based assessments" - assessments delivered and/or taken by computer, including so-called "online" assessments, as well as those that are cached or remotely handled.
 The updated book also deals with programs using both technology-based and paper-based assessments.